ybertot/coq-dpdgraph/README.md

 ### Compilation

-The instructions for compilation given here only work if you have a working installation of rocq, and `coq-dpdgraph` is not yet installed.
+To perform you own compilation, you need that `ocamlgraph` is installed (for instance using `opam install ocamlgraph`).

-First download the archive and unpack it (or clone the repository), and change directory to the `coq-dpdgraph` directory.
+Download the archive and unpack it (or clone the repository), and change directory to the `coq-dpdgraph` directory.
+The `coq-master` branch of the repository is maintained to compile with the development version of `rocq`.
+To compile with a released version of `rocq`, you need to download the corresponding tagged version from the `git` repository.

-Depending on how you got hold of the directory, you may be in one of three situations:

- 1/ Makefile is present
+For instance, the version that is compatible with `rocq` version 9 is available at the tag `v1.0+9.0`.

-   You should type the following command.
+To just compile, you should type the following command

+    $ make

+When this compilation succeeds, the plugin is located in the compilation directory and can be used by relying on
+`-I *the directory* -R *the directory* dpdgraph`

+To compile and install the plugin, type the following command

     $ make && make install

- 2/ configure is present, but no Makefile

-   You should type the following command.

-    $ ./configure && make && make install

- 3/ configure is not present, Makefile is not present

-   You should type the following command.

-    $ autoconf
-    $ configure && make && make install

-By default, compilation will fail if there is any warning emitted by the ocaml compiler.
-This can be disabled by type

-    make WARN_ERR=

-instead of `make` in all previous commands.
+When this compilation succeeds, the plugin can be used directly, and the compilation directory can be safely removed.

 ### Install using opam

-If you use opam with the latest versions of Rocq you can install `coq-dpdgraph` and `ocamlgraph` using
+If you use opam with recent versions of Rocq or Coq you can install `coq-dpdgraph` and `ocamlgraph` using

     $ opam repo add coq-released https://rocq-prover.org/opam/released